The six preparatory practices

 Second preparatory practice

 Then the second preparatory practice is to make offerings.
 We can offer anything that we consider beautiful.
 The purpose of offering is to create joy and delight in being generous and in giving, to free ourselves from miserliness and to create a lot of merit because the Buddha, Dharma and Sangha are very powerful objects because of their spiritual realizations, so we create very strong karma with them.
 If we make offerings to them, it’s quite potent karma, so there’s a practice of offering seven water bowls.
 If we do that, then we have seven bowls that are clean and we wipe out each one with a cloth and put it upside down.
 We never leave empty bowls right-side up on the altar, so you wipe it and put it upside down.
 The cloth is the wisdom realizing emptiness and any dust on the inside of the bowl represents the defilements of sentient beings.
 So you’re cleansing sentient beings’ minds with the wisdom realizing emptiness.
 You should wipe each bowl and put one on top of the other, upside down.
 Then you put them in your hand and you put some water in the top bowl.
 It doesn’t need to be totally full; just some water.
 Then you pick up the top bowl and you pour all the water except for a little bit into the second bowl.
 You put that one down on the Buddha’s right, or on your left as you’re facing the altar.
 Then you pick up the next one and you pour everything out except a little bit and you put that one second, leaving them about a rice grain’s distance apart.
 I never understood whether it was long-grained rice or short-grained rice, so please excuse me.
 Then you take the third one and you pour all the water but a little bit and put that one down, and you go on like this until the end of the row.
 It’s very important to place the offering bowls in a straight line with just that short distance between them.
 You don’t want them to be too close because that’s like being too close and getting burnt.
 You don’t want them to be too distant either, like being separated from your teachers.
 So place them just the right distance apart.
-When each bowl has a little bit of water, then you sing, “Om Ah Hum” as you’re putting it down because those three syllables consecrate it.
+When each bowl has a little bit of water then you’re saying, “Om Ah Hum” as you’re putting it down because those three syllables consecrate it.
 Then go back to the first bowl and fill it up, again within a rice grain’s distance from the top.
 You don’t make it completely full so that the water is slightly above and it’s about ready to spill, because you want your offerings to be neat.
 This is very much a practice in taking care and being respectful so you don’t want to fill your bowl so full that there’s water all over the place, and yet you don’t want to leave them so empty as if you’re being miserly and not offering very much.
 So you offer each one in turn, filling it up almost to the top, but not quite.
 And again say, “Om Ah Hum” to consecrate it.
 Imagine as you’re filling it that you’re offering the Buddha wisdom nectar.
 The water is like wisdom nectar.
 Or you can imagine while you’re pouring it that you’re filling sentient beings up with this very blissful wisdom nectar.

 You can also offer candles, or maybe better yet are electric lights because then there’s no danger of fire.
 And really, don’t take this lightly because one Dharma center I lived in, in France, had a whole wing burn down because somebody left a candle on their altar burning when they left the room.
 This is why at the Abbey we don’t allow burning candles and lit incense in people’s rooms; it’s just too dangerous.
 So you can offer candles and incense and you can put some food up there and flowers.
 Flowers represent offering virtue and they also represent offering impermanence because the flowers are so beautiful and then they fade and you have to throw them out.
 So it’s like our body; you’re young you’re beautiful and then the body just gets decrepit.
 You can offer light—that represents wisdom and it creates the karma to receive wisdom.
 Offering incense represents ethical conduct because they say that people who keep very pure ethical conduct have a very fragrant smell around them.
 If you offer food that represents samadhi because people who have very deep samadhi are nourished by their meditative concentration; they don’t need to eat as much.
 You can offer music.
 At some of our pujas we ring bells and we play drums and that represents, again, impermanence or emptiness.
 So you make all these offerings and you say, “Om Ah Hum” with each one to consecrate it as you’re offering to the Buddha.
 You do this in the morning and it’s a very nice practice to do when you first get up.
 Even if you’re half asleep, it’s a very good habit to get yourself into because you’re making offerings and you’re thinking of the Buddha, Dharma and Sangha.